das67333/gol_engines/README.md

 Options:
-  -k, --k <K>            The number of times to apply the metacell replacement, default is 1 [default: 1] -o, --output <OUTPUT>  Path to the file where the resulting pattern will be saved -h, --help             Print help
+  -k, --k <K>            The number of times to apply the metacell replacement, default is 1 [default: 1] -o, --output <OUTPUT>  Path to the file where the resulting pattern will be saved -p, --population       Count population of the resulting pattern -h, --help             Print help
 ```

+#### Stats
 ```
 $ target/release/gol_engines_cli help stats
 Compute pattern's hash, population and nodes distribution